City Cast Pittsburgh logo

 Final Fun: Creative Reuse

 Want to go on a treasure hunt?
-Construction Junction is a center for salvaged, reclaimed, and repurposed materials — there’s even a section dedicated to toilets, which to me, looks like a graveyard for Pittsburgh potties.
+Construction Junction is a center for salvaged, reclaimed, and repurposed materials — there’s even a section dedicated to toilets, which, to me, looks like a graveyard for Pittsburgh potties.
 It’s a great place to find small home project items like tile, light fixtures, or hardware.
 Construction Junction is also a drop-off recycling site.
 Find out what materials they accept.

 If you prefer crafting over construction, swing around back to the Pittsburgh Center for Creative Reuse.
-It’s like a garage sale, your grandma’s sewing stash, and the clearance aisle in an old Pat Catan’s, all combined.
-P.S.
-They’re accepting internship applications.
+It’s like a garage sale, your grandma’s sewing stash, and the clearance aisle in an old Pat Catan’s, all combined into one.
+Stop by to see a gallery from the artist in residence or learn a new skill in a workshop on mending, paper making, and more.

 Hey Pittsburgh